awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

   ![Visualizer](/images/ecs-spot-capacity-providers/ecs_asg_od_scale_in_alarm.png)

 Go to the AWS EC2 console page and select the **EcsSpotWorkshop-ASG-OD** and select the Activity History.
-You can see that the CP-OD capacity provider terminates the **unused EC2 instance** without causing any disruption to the application.
+You can see that the CP-OD capacity provider terminates the **unused EC2 instance** causing no disruption to the application.

   ![Visualizer](/images/ecs-spot-capacity-providers/ecs_asg_od_scale_in_activity.png)